adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 Note as I tested against PostgreSQL for all frameworks as main Database, but I added MySQL for Laravel and Symfony too, just by curiosity, and because of simplicity of PHP for switching database without changing code base, as both DB drivers integrated into base PHP Docker image.
 It allows to have an interesting Eloquent VS Doctrine ORM comparison for each database.

 {{< alert >}}
 I enabled OPcache and use simple Apache PHP docker image, as it's the simplest configuration for PHP apps containers.
+The `memory_limit` is set to **1G**.
 I tested [FrankenPHP](https://frankenphp.dev/), which seems promising at first glance, but performance results was just far lower than Apache, even with worker mode (tried with Symfony runtime and Laravel Octane)...
 {{< /alert >}}

 ## The target hardware